realodix/dessert-dev/README.md

 A [PHPUnit](https://phpunit.de/) wrapper that makes your testing easier.
 It was carefully crafted to bring the joy of testing to PHP.

 ### Features
-- Focus on simplicity.
 - Assertion chain.
-- Forward-compatibility polyfill: Write your tests for PHPUnit 9.x and run them on PHPUnit 6.x - 9.x.
+- Forward-compatibility: Write your tests for PHPUnit 9.x and run them on PHPUnit 6.x - 9.x.

 ## Installation